burlachenkok/json_processing/README.md

 # About json_processing script

-This is a python script for some usefull manipulation with JSON data.
-I tested this application with Python 2.7*.
+This is python script which can be used as console user interface program or python module to perform some usefull manipulation with JSON data.
-This script should be used in the way that it is console user interface program:

 # Features
 Goal is to handle several usefull things for text JSON representaion which can be considered as hierarchical representaion of data: